 - Minimize the number of pages you include in the main navigation of your website.
 If you must have tons of service pages, then put them in the footer of the site.

-As an example, one of our most successful MSP websites is this IT Company in San Diego.
+As an example, one of our most successful MSP websites is this IT Company in Texas.
 Notice that it’s custom built and ready for conversions.

 In all of this, the thing to keep in mind is that your website’s most important function is to attract new customers and make it easy for them to call you and/or fill out a contact form.
 They’re looking to see if you have an answer to their pain, and you’ve got to address that pain very quickly without them needing to dig down deep into the site.
 This is even truer when it comes to the landing pages for your ad campaigns.